 Find Charleston on Ordnance Survey Landranger maps 198 and 199, and on Ordnance Survey Explorer maps 122 and 123.
 For comprehensive instructions on how to walk or cycle to Charleston from nearby railway stations click here.

 There is a trail running through Charleston’s grounds that will take you to the top of the Firle Beacon for views of the sea and back to Charleston by a different path – about an hour long round trip.
 (NB: steep in places.)

 The Compass Travel service 125 runs from Lewes on Wednesdays to Fridays.
 Call 01903 690025 or click here for timetable details.
 This service stops at both the bus station and Station Street in Lewes, you can then ask the driver to let you know where along the A27 to disembark for Charleston.
 It is then a 20 minute walk up a single track lane to get to the site.

 There is a regular service from London Victoria to Lewes which is about 7 miles from Charleston.
-There is a taxi office by Lewes station.
-There is also a limited bus service, click here for details.
+There is a taxi office at Lewes station.

 The nearest station is Berwick, approximately 4 miles from Charleston.
 There is no taxi rank at this station.
 If walking from Berwick station please be aware that part of the route is along the busy A27.

 For train time information please call National Rail Enquiries on 08457 484950 or visit http://www.nationalrail.co.uk.

 Charleston is sign-posted off the A27 Brighton to Eastbourne road, 7 miles east of Lewes, between the villages of Firle and Selmeston.
 There is free parking at Charleston.